authman/EmailClassifier/README.md

 Using this on my personal email, I was able to get an accuracy of 75-80 percent.
 Using diagnostic statistics to assess the program's performance, I got a Mathews Correlation Coefficient of about .4.

 This is an Eclipse project, so I recommend downloading all the files and importing it into eclipse.
 Alternatively, you can download all the files in the src directory and run them yourself.

+This code was written hastily since I was excited to take my first step into machine learning, so there is significant room for refactoring and optimizing the code (see issues for more details).